Introduction

 # Should return > 0

-A smoke test that asserts at least one span arrived at the backend closes the loop on "does our observability pipeline actually work end-to-end?"
-I run this in CI against a local Jaeger container and it takes about 30 seconds.
+A smoke test that asserts at least one span arrived at the backend closes the loop on whether the observability pipeline actually works end-to-end.
+In our CI setup, we measured this against a local Jaeger container at about 30 seconds.

 Production Considerations